Sri Gur Sobha: History

 This text was completed by the court poet Sainapati in 1711.
 Sainapati was a patron poet of the Sikh guru.
 Whilst the author does not give his actual name or his pen-name in the work, the author can be identified through comparative analysis with works such as Chanakya Niti and Sri Sain Sukh, which were written by Sainapati.

 Two manuscripts of the work were kept in the collection of the Sikh Reference Library at the Golden Temple complex in Amritsar but were lost in the events of Operation Blue Star in 1984.

 Dating

 The text itself claiming it was written on Bhadon sudi 15, 1758 Bk., corresponding to 6 September 1701 in the Gregorian calendar.
 However, since the work contains stories of Guru Gobind Singh's life from after 1701 and until his death in 1708, it is believed that 1701 is when the first draft of the Sri Gur Sobha was prepared by Sainapati, with the author working on it overtime until it was finished in 1711.
 According to Gurmukh Singh, Sainapati was enlarging the initial draft overtime in-order to produce the final work.
+As per Karamjit K. Malhotra, the work began being composed in 1701 and it was completed shortly after Guru Gobind Singh’s death in October 1708.